gemmacodes/gemmacodes/README.md

 ### Hi there!
 I'm Gemma 👋

-- 🔭 I’m currently working as a junior (full-stack) developer at Bumble
+- 🔭  A junior (full-stack) developer at Bumble
-- 🌱 I’m also currently learning Android development at CodeOp (all thanks to Bumble Tech Academy!)
+- 🌱  Also learning Android development at CodeOp (all thanks to Bumble Tech Academy!)
-- ⚡ I used to work (and I'm still very much interested) in science communication!
+- ⚡   Used to work (and I'm still very much interested) in science communication & public engagement!

 <!--
 **switcherette/switcherette** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.